MarkusLoennig/project_template/README.md

 ![Nature scene in VR](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/VRnature.jpg)

 Today's proposed solutions are pairing this theory with VR methodology, since VR is becoming more accessible.
-Additionally VR's immersive environment could effect attention restoration in positive ways by simulation Nature in VR.
+Additionally, VR's immersive environment could effect attention restoration in positive ways by simulation Nature in VR.
 There are several areas where directed attention is vital, be it in medicine, engineering or piloting, just to name a few.
 But it has much broader real live implications.
 Directed or focused attention is needed for most of our daily activities, even in the university as a student.
 While not being vital per definition, the ability to work in a concentrated fashion to deliver outstanding work decides over students’ grades and therefore also at least partly over their/our future.
 Recovery from directed attention fatigue restores effectiveness, which will have an immediate impact of the overall, general live situation (better, more effective time management).
 Improving effectiveness, restoring focus and improving the ability to inhibit distractions is self explanatory.
-Additionally other studies have not looked at the timing it takes for one to relax, just in the variables themselves.
+Additionally, other studies have not looked at the timing it takes for one to relax, just in the variables themselves.
 From previous studies the ART method has been validated, and so the next question is how long does it take for one to be in a relaxed state.
 In the context of restoring attention and relieving stress, viewing or immersing in nature has repeatedly shown positive effects.
 Our research aims at validating/reconstructing some of the more recent research by using nature scenes under Virtual Reality.

-The aim of the research study will be to explore the minimal exposure time in regards to the Attention Restoration Theory(ART) using Virtual Reality(VR).
+The aim of the research study will be to explore the minimal exposure time in regards to the Attention Restoration Theory (ART) using Virtual Reality (VR).
 At this stage research in ART has shown the positive effects that nature and/or nature scenes can have on measure attention, but in these studies the researchers arbitrarily decided the exposure time.

 ## General Introduction